-- 1. In resolution 45/15, the Human Rights Council renewed the mandate of the Group of Eminent International and Regional Experts for a fourth consecutive year with the mandate to, inter alia, monitor and report on the situation of human rights in Yemen and to carry out comprehensive investigations into all alleged violations and abuses of international human rights law and all alleged violations of international humanitarian law committed by all parties to the conflict since September 2014, including possible gender dimensions of such violations.
-The Council broadened the Group of Eminent Experts' mandate to collect, preserve and analyse information, and to explore and report on recommended approaches and practical mechanisms of accountability to secure truth, justice and redress for victims. - 2.
-In October 2020, the High Commissioner reappointed Kamel Jendoubi (Tunisia) (Chair), Melissa Parke (Australia) and Ardi Imseis (Canada) as experts.
-They accepted this responsibility in the knowledge that this mandate in particular would face expected operational difficulties occasioned by the continued global pandemic and access restrictions.
-But they also accepted this responsibility in the reasonable expectation that they would receive the requisite resources to discharge the expanded mission given to them by the Council.
+- 1. In resolution 45/15, the Human Rights Council renewed the mandate of the Group of Eminent International and Regional Experts for a further period of one year.
+The Group was mandated to, inter alia, monitor and report on the situation of human rights in Yemen and to carry out comprehensive investigations into all alleged violations and abuses of international human rights law and all alleged violations of international humanitarian law committed by all parties to the conflict since September 2014, including possible gender dimensions of such violations.
+The Council also broadened the scope of the Group's mandate, which also includes to collect, preserve and analyse information, and to explore and report on recommended approaches and practical mechanisms of accountability to secure truth, justice and redress for victims. - 2.
+In October 2020, the United Nations High Commissioner for Human Rights reappointed Kamel Jendoubi (Tunisia) (Chair), Melissa Parke (Australia) and Ardi Imseis (Canada) as experts.
+They accepted the responsibility in the knowledge that this mandate in particular would face expected operational difficulties occasioned by the continued global pandemic and access restrictions.
+However, they also accepted this responsibility in the reasonable expectation that they would receive the requisite resources to discharge the expanded mission given to them by the Council.
 Regrettably, this was not the case.
 The Group is the only United Nations independent entity investigating and issuing detailed public reports on human rights violations in Yemen.
 It cannot succeed in its increasingly complex mission without the proper support from the international community.